USA Banner

 FMCSA’s Heavy-Duty Truck Study will collect and analyze an unprecedented amount of data on fatal crashes involving heavy-duty trucks to better understand how to prevent them.

-This one-page overview outlines the scope of the Heavy-Duty Truck Study, the data collection methodology,...
+This two-page overview outlines the scope of the Heavy-Duty Truck Study, the data collection methodology,...

 FAQs